kyledufrane/Microsoft_Movie_Analysis/Microsoft_Movie_Analysis_README.md

 Microsoft is looking to develop an internal film department and needs clarity on how to be the most successful in the movie industry.
 Microsoft has never created a movie before.
 Choosing the first movie to make in this department is critical to their success in the movie industry.
 Through our analysis of various sources, we took a look at movies that were released in the last 10 years to get an idea of how recent movies have performed.
 Given that, we are going to provide recommendations to Microsoft based on the following:
 ***
-* Which studio Microsoft should chose to distribute the movie
+* How much money to budget for the movie
+* A look at the top competitors
-* Which director to chose
+* Which director to choose
 * When to release the movie
-* How much money to budget for the movie
 * How long to make the movie
 ***